 Video tutorials provide all the convenience and comfort of learning a student might want.
 Learn at your own pace, space, and will.
 If you do not like one form of teaching, switch to some other.
 Students do not have to travel to a coaching class or have a tutor in the house to learn.
 They can plan their day accordingly and make sure that studies do not come in the way of sports or any other activity.
 You do not have to schedule anything as the videos are available on a click.

 The cost factor is not provided by many education-based companies as the cost of production of videos is high.
 YouTube and Study Spectrum provide these video tutorials for free and can be accessed at any time by students.

-Smart use of animation and background manipulations make learning fun and effective.
+Smart use of animation and background manipulations makes learning fun and effective.

-Study Spectrum manipulates background to show images and animation of concepts the tutors is teaching in the video tutorial.
+Study Spectrum manipulates background to show images and animation of concepts the tutors are teaching in the video tutorial.
 Check this.

-With video tutorials, the pace can be controlled, repeated over again and again and new methods can be looked into to clear concepts.
-Shy students or those who lag behind in concepts can easily catch up with these video tutorials.
+With video lectures, the pace can be controlled, repeated over again and again and new methods can be looked into to clear concepts.
+Shy students or those who lag behind in concepts can easily catch up with these video lectures.